DavidRdgz/multree/README.md

 Is a multivariate decision tree classifier.
 This classifier constructs a decision tree where the splitting hypersurface are not necessarily orthogonal hyperplanes.

-You might alternatively these trees:
+You might alternatively call these trees:

 - Support vector trees
 - Neural Trees